Popax21/synaTudor/README.md

   relinking and interfacing with the driver.
 - [cli](cli/README.md): Contains a simple CLI wrapper for the relinked driver.
 - [libfprint-host](libfprint-host/README.md): Contains the host application for libtudor, used by the libfprint module.
+[BROKEN, WIP]
 - [libfprint-tod](libfprint-tod/README.md): Contains the libfprint module, to be loaded by a the libfprint TOD fork.
+[BROKEN, WIP]